cptfinch/tldr/pages/common/ssh.md

 # ssh

-> Secure Shell is a protocol used to securely log onto remote systems.
+> yoyoyo Secure Shell is a protocol used to securely log onto remote systems.
 > It can be used for logging or executing commands on a remote server.
 > More information: <https://man.openbsd.org/ssh>.